Apply now

 We are happy to help with all your questions

 Would you like to get a more intercultural view of education, sports or social work?
-Do you want to know more about Dutch architecture or Dutch health care?
+Do you want to know more about Dutch healthcare?
 Attend any of the courses in this summer school.
 No matter what your field of study is.
 You gain a global perspective.
 Round out your education.
 Learn important life skills.
 And meet new people.
-In just 4 weeks!
+In just 3 weeks!

 The summer school in a nutshell

-The HAN Nijmegen Summer School 2023 runs for 4 weeks.
-It starts on Monday 29 May and ends on Friday 23 June 2022.
-There are various courses to choose from in the fields of health, built environment, education, social work and sport.
+The HAN Summer School 2025 runs for 3 weeks.
+It starts on Monday 16 June and ends on Friday 4 July 2025.
+There are various courses to choose from in the fields of health, education, social work and sport.
 Each course runs for 1 week.
-So you can come and study with us for 1, 2 , 3 or 4 weeks.

 Your classes are from Monday to Friday.
-And you go on at least 1 field trip per week. the weekends are yours!
-Join our organized activities!
-Or discover Nijmegen, with its beautiful surroundings, and the Netherlands on your own.
+And you go on at least 1 field trip per week.
+The weekends are yours!
+Discover Nijmegen, with its beautiful surroundings, the Netherlands or other parts of Europe on your own.
 It is up to you!

 Pick and choose